AlphamaxMedia/netv2mvp-scripts/magicmirror/README.md

 netv2-term is an attempt at a magic mirror module.
 It never quite worked, but it's an interesting curio to look at later on.

-The status feed on the screen is instead done using "MMM-json-feed", with the following entry in config/config.js:
+The status feed on the screen is instead done using "MMM-json-feed" (https://github.com/AlphamaxMedia/MMM-json-feed), with the following entry in config/config.js:

    modules: [